 Hemp cultivation legislation in France

 The culture of hemp in France is subject to European legislation.
-This stipulates that a sativa L. cannabis plant can be cultivated and exploited commercially if the plant contains less than 0,2% THC, the psychoactive substance of cannabis.
+This stipulates that a sativa L. cannabis plant can be cultivated and exploited commercially if the plant contains less than 0,3% THC, the psychoactive substance of cannabis.
 It must also belong to a variety of hemp listed and authorized by the French government, twenty-four in number following the decree of September 30, 2019, article 1.
 The finished product must finally be characterized by absence of THC.
+CBD is therefore authorized in France.

 Towards an opening up of hemp cultivation in France?